Skip to content

 Connect with us

-Henricus is a living history museum operating as a non-profit 501(c)(3) organization in partnership with the Henricus Foundation and counties of Chesterfield and Henrico.
+Henricus is a living history museum operating as a non-profit 501(c)(3) organization in partnership with The Henricus Foundation and Chesterfield County.